Some governors ignore CDC advice on Thanksgiving gatherings

 “Just be conscientious of your surroundings, who you’re bringing in and practice mitigation efforts,” said Reynolds, a Republican whose state has surpassed 200,000 confirmed COVID-19 infections.
 “But Iowans know what to do.
 They’ll do the right thing.
 They’re responsible.”

 Webber reported from Fenton, Michigan.
-Associated Press writers David Eggert in Lansing, Michigan; Andrew Welsh-Huggins in Columbus, Ohio; Scott McFetridge in Des Moines, Iowa; and Melinda Deslatte in Baton Rouge, Louisiana, contributed to this report.
+Associated Press writers David Eggert in Lansing, Michigan; Andrew Welsh-Huggins in Columbus, Ohio; Scott McFetridge in Des Moines, Iowa; Melinda Deslatte in Baton Rouge, Louisiana; and Kimberlee Kruesi in Nashville, Tenn., contributed to this report.